Assistant Professor, Health Sciences

 905 688 5550 x5478

-Michelle Vine is an Assistant Professor in Public Health Practices and is a former Evaluation Specialist at Public Health Ontario.
-Michelle has a PhD in Health Geography from McMaster University.
-Her research interests include health policy, public health program evaluation, school nutrition policy, child and youth health and qualitative methods.
+Michelle Vine is an Assistant Professor in Public Health Practices and a former Evaluation Specialist at Public Health Ontario.
+Michelle has a PhD in Health Geography from McMaster University, and she holds the Credentialed Evaluator designation from the Canadian Evaluation Society.
+Her research interests include health policy, public health program evaluation, school nutrition policy, child and youth health, and qualitative methods.
 Most recently, her research has focused on the relationship between the nutrition policy environment in secondary schools and human health, including factors influencing policy implementation in Ontario.

 - Public health policy